jacobcode01/ChurnLabs/README.md

 ```
 - Since the dataset contains approximately 73% non-churn customers, the model achieves 73% accuracy.
 - However, it fails to identify any churners, resulting in `0` Precision, Recall, and F1 score.
-- The ROC AUC of 0.5 confirms that the model has no predictive power and performs as a random guessing.
+- The ROC AUC of 0.5 confirms that the model has no predictive power and performs as random guessing.
 - The `DummyClassifier` makes exactly the same prediction in every fold.
 - So every fold produces identical metrics, and that's why standard deviation is equal to 0.
 - This confirms our pipeline and cross-validation setup behave as expected and no obvious leakage exists.